ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 To use this feature, you need to include `io.ktor:ktor-client-json` artifact.
 {: .note.artifact }

+### WebSockets

+This feature enable bidirectional WebSocket connections with the server.
+You can read more about it in its [dedicate WebSockets page](/clients/websockets.html).

+To use this feature, you need to include `io.ktor:ktor-client-websocket` artifact.
+{: .note.artifact }

 ### Creating Custom Features

 If you want to create features, you can use the [standard features](https://github.com/ktorio/ktor/tree/master/ktor-client/ktor-client-core/src/io/ktor/client/features) as reference.